 Rate Limiting and Throttling - SLA-Based Policies

-The Rate Limiting and Throttling policies, which are based on a service level access (SLA) are client ID-based policies that use the client ID as a reference to impose limits on the number of requests that each application can make within a period of time.
+The Rate Limiting and Throttling - SLA-Based policies are client ID-based policies that use the ID as a reference to impose limits on the number of requests that each application can make within a period of time.
 To use these policies, create at least one SLA tier to define request limits as described in the tutorial.
-Require users to register an application through the Exchange portal to engage API users.
+Require users to register an application through the API portal for engaging API users.
 The registration process grants the user a client ID and a client Secret.

 You can configure an SLA tier to require manual approval of requests from users who want to register an app to call your API.